PGY1 – PGY2 Research Program

 Stacy Kowalsky is currently spending her research time optimizing the anti-tumor effects of oncolytic vaccinia virus therapy by investigating viruses armed with immune-stimulating compounds to help harness the immune system in tumor eradication.
 She is also investigating strategies to help improve the efficacy of intravenous viral administration and enhance viral delivery to tumor tissue.

-Christine Leeper conducts research in the department of Pediatric Trauma, General and Thoracic Surgery at Children’s Hospital of Pittsburgh of UPMC under the mentorship of Dr. Barbara Gaines.
+Christine Leeper conducts research in the department of Pediatric Trauma, General and Thoracic Surgery at UPMC Children's Hospital of Pittsburgh under the mentorship of Dr. Barbara Gaines.
 Her primary interest is in acute traumatic coagulopathy and the systemic homeostatic disruptions after injury in children.
 She has also completed a Master of Science in Clinical Research through the University of Pittsburgh Institute for Clinical Research Education.

 Anthony Lewis is interested in translational sepsis research emphasizing the mechanisms of innate immunity and organ injury, techniques of early diagnosis and resuscitation, and the development of more clinically relevant animal models for the investigation of sepsis.
 He is particularly interested in novel mechanisms, strategies, and therapeutics to improve the morbidity and mortality outcomes of sepsis.
 In addition to his laboratory research, he is currently enrolled in the Masters of Clinical Research program at the University of Pittsburgh Institute for Clinical Research Education.